icyphox/site/pages/blog/2021-in-review.md

 now a Bachelor of Technology in Computer Science and Engineering.
 I say barely because I actually did pretty terribly.
 I'm still mildly surprised that given my GPA, the degree certificate classifies it as a "First Class".
-I think they just sorry for us lot.
+I think they just felt sorry for us lot.

 Was it a waste of time?
 A lot of the coursework, sadly, was.
 But my time in college -- however little -- was actually quite fun.
 One thing's for